-CVWD is preparing to begin construction on the Highway 86 Transmission Main Extension Project.
+CVWD has completed the construction of the Highway 86 Transmission Main Extension Project.
 This project benefits our communities in important ways:

-This project involves installation of 35,230 linear feet of 30-inch diameter ductile iron pipe along Harrison Street from Avenue 74 to Avenue 86 as well as installation of a new booster pump station.
+This project involved installation of 35,230 linear feet of 30-inch diameter ductile iron pipe along Harrison Street from Avenue 74 to Avenue 86 as well as installation of a new booster pump station.